 Additionally, we recognize the limitations surrounding the replicability of our findings due to potential changes in LLMs over time.
-The use of LLMs in our study to generate criteria and output introduces the challenge of evolving models, which may affect the consistency of the results if the study is replicated at a later date.
-The results and evaluation criteria used in our study were generated in July 2024, and updates or changes in the LLMs may lead to variations in performance or outcomes.
+The use of LLMs in our study to generate criteria and outputs introduces the challenge of evolving models, which may affect the consistency of the results if the study is replicated at a later date.
+The results and evaluation criteria used in our study were generated in August 2024, and updates or changes in the LLMs may lead to variations in performance or outcomes.